 Clara’s physical condition was failing, and she needed extra help.
 She began seeking programs and resources that could change her life for the better.
 After a two-year search for an accessible ground-floor apartment she could afford, Clara found her chance at life again: In Fall 2004, she was contacted about an opening at Havenhurst Apartments.
 Clara quickly got her paperwork together and sent in her application.
 The rest is history, and Clara has called Havenhurst home ever since.
 She even remembers the day when she was handed her set of keys to her apartment… with tears in her eyes.
 “I decided to leave the past behind,” Clara recalled, smiling ear to ear.
 “I can attain my goals and dreams to keep working longer and healthier.”

 With the stability of housing, Clara now lives a full and productive life regardless of her challenges.

-Carmen and Lucero are an inspiration, and proof that stability of housing, paired with critical support services changes lives for the better.
+Carmen and Lucero are an inspiration.
+The sisters are proof that stable housing, paired with critical support services, changes lives for the better.

 Carmen and Lucero share a unique family dynamic: They’re identical twin sisters, they are each the mother of one child, and both their families live at Vermont Manzanita.
 Prior to living at a WHCHC apartment community, the sisters grew up in foster care.
 Once they came of age and had children of their own, they began the transitional housing program designated for former foster youth (transition age youth).